Getting Back Into Working Out After Surgery

 My Journey Back to Working Out After Surgery

 After 90 days, I cautiously introduced workouts but soon faced a setback.
 A slight twinge in my back triggered a panic attack—fear of re-injury was very real.
 Fortunately, a physical therapist reassured me that I might just be “doing too much.”
 I took a step back and focused on walking instead.
-Lacking a structured physical therapy plan, my progress involved trial and error.
+I sought out a Muscle Activation Specialist and began traveling to see him once a month to help with recovery.
+Since my injuries stemmed from weak feet, weak core and miasligned hips, he allowed me to see things that I couldn’t, even as a seasoned personal trainer.
 Gradually, around the one-year mark, my anxiety began to lessen.

 By 18 months post-surgery, I was running and lifting again, though I still experience flare-ups due to nerve damage in my left foot.
 I’ve learned to approach my fitness journey as a “work in progress.”
 Now in my 40s, I often tell others about the lesson learned from pushing too hard—especially after a year of poor lifting form.
 My mentality has shifted from “once an athlete, always an athlete” to “training for life, one day at a time.”